Options Trading Blog

 Market Taker Mentoring

-The market has been quite volatile over the last several months.With the Federal Reserve threatening to raise rates, a mixed bag of quarterly earnings and global economies struggling, there is a decent opportunity that the markets may continue to be volatile.
+The market has been quite volatile over the past month or so.
+The S&P 500 started out June trading close to the 2,120 level and then fell to around the 2,000 level before rebounding again.
+With the Federal Reserve threatening and then backing off from a potential rate hike and the continued threat of more terrorist activities around the globe, there is a decent opportunity that the markets may continue to be volatile.
 Let's take a look at an option strategy that may be able to take advantage of this uncertain outlook.

 An option strangle is an option strategy that option traders can use when they think there is an imminent move in the underlying but the direction is uncertain.
 With an option strangle, the trader is betting on both sides of a trade by purchasing a put and a call generally just out-of-the-money (OTM), but with the same expiration.
 By buying a put and a call that are OTM, an option trader pays a lower initial price than with an option straddle where the call and put purchased share the same strike price.